hyperledger/fabric/docs/source/write_first_app.rst

           :doc:`developapps/developing_applications` section or the
           :doc:`tutorial/commercial_paper`.

-In this tutorial we'll be looking at a handful of sample programs to see how Fabric apps work.
-These applications and the smart contracts they use are collectively known as ``FabCar``.
-They provide a great starting point to understand a Hyperledger Fabric blockchain.
-You'll learn how to write an application and smart contract to query and update a ledger, and how to use a Certificate Authority to generate the X.509 certificates used by applications which interact with a permissioned blockchain.
+This tutorial provides an introduction to building Fabric applications.
+After you build a fabric network and deploy your smart contracts, you can use the Fabric SDKs to interact with the network.
+In this tutorial, We will use the application SDK --- described in detail in the :doc:`/developapps/application` topic -- to invoke a smart contract which queries and updates the ledger using the smart contract SDK --- described in detail in section :doc:`/developapps/smartcontract`.

-We will use the application SDK --- described in detail in the :doc:`/developapps/application` topic -- to invoke a smart contract which queries and updates the ledger using the smart contract SDK --- described in detail in section :doc:`/developapps/smartcontract`.
+We will also a Certificate Authority to generate the X.509 certificates that an application needs to interact with a permissioned blockchain.
+The sample applications and the smart contract they invoke are collectively known as ``FabCar``.

 We’ll go through three principle steps: